 C. Employer or Personal Reference (non-family)

-FOURTH, contact the registrar at your school and request that a copy of your transcripts be sent to us at the address below:
+FOURTH, contact the registrar at your school and request that a copy of your transcripts be sent to us.

 The transcripts you attach should be the same as those listed under ‘Colleges and Universities Attended’ on the application form.

 Applicants will be interviewed after the application deadline.
 Final selection is based on your application and the interview.
 You will be notified of your fellowship award in April.

 For further information on application procedures or eligibility requirements, please contact:

 Department of Epidemiology | Harvard T.H.
 Chan School of Public Health